Systematic Failures in Collective Reasoning under Distributed Information in Multi-Agent LLMs: Ablation Studies: Diagnosing Failures in Multi-Agent Coordination

 \subsection{Structured Dissent as a Minimal Coordination Mechanism}

 Real-world collective intelligence often relies on mechanisms that prevent premature consensus and encourage epistemic challenge~\cite{jaques2019socialinfluence, pmlr-v267-li25dq}.
-We evaluate heterogeneous groups in which a subset of agents is prompted to adopt an adversarial, dissenting stance.
-Table~\ref{tab:composition} reports results for groups containing 0–4 adversarial agents.
+We evaluate heterogeneous four-agent groups across five frontier models, varying the proportion of agents prompted to adopt an adversarial, dissenting stance from 0\% to 100\%.
+The effect of dissent on collective reasoning is highly heterogeneous (Table~\ref{tab:composition}).